Wistec-AI-IT-Department/beads-ui-vscode-ext/README.md

 ## Usage

-1. Open a workspace that has beads initialized (contains a `.beads/` directory)
+1. **Open a beads workspace**: Open a folder that has beads initialized (contains a `.beads/` directory)
-2. Click the Beads icon in the Activity Bar (sidebar)
+2. **Access the Beads view**: Click the Beads icon in the Activity Bar (left sidebar)
-3. Browse issues in the list view
+3. **Browse issues**: View all issues in the searchable list
+4. **Filter issues**:
-4. Use the search box to filter by text
+   - Use the search box to filter by ID, title, or description
-5. Use the status dropdown to filter by status
+   - Use the status multi-select to filter by status (open, in_progress, blocked, closed)
+   - Use the type multi-select to filter by type (bug, feature, task, epic, chore)
+5. **Refresh**: Click the Refresh button to reload issues from the database
-6. Click any issue to open detailed information in a new panel
+6. **View details**: Click any issue to open a detailed panel with:
+   - Full description and metadata
+   - Related issues (dependencies, dependents)
+   - Epic subtasks (for epic issues)
+   - Raw JSON data
-7. Click related issues in the detail view to navigate between dependencies
+7. **Navigate**: Click related issues in the detail view to navigate between dependencies and subtasks

 ## Development